 Cholestyramine is used to treat itching caused by certain gallbladder or liver disorders.
 However, cholestyramine has an unpleasant taste, causes constipation, and can decrease absorption of other drugs.

 Gabapentin, an antiseizure drug Antiseizure drugs In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
-Many people have unusual sensations just before... read more , can help relieve neuropathic itch and itching caused by chronic kidney disease but can cause drowsiness.
+Many people have unusual sensations just before a seizure... read more , can help relieve neuropathic itch and itching caused by chronic kidney disease but can cause drowsiness.

 Key Points about Itching

 Itching can result from a variety of different causes, and each cause requires different treatment.